KhamliukElena/japan/README.md

 4. Add reading level information from a .json file instead of hardcoding;
 5. Add "levels" wiget to be able to switch between levels;
 6. Think about level information transmition and reading: should component "Field" process it?
 Consider vuex for data exchange;
-7. Validate information about level in component "Field".
+7. Validate information about level in component "Field";
+8. Add a modal window for victory indication.

 I will update this readme when these features are implemented.